syntax-tree/nlcst-search/readme.md

 ###### `patterns`

 Patterns to search for (`Array.<string>` or `Object`).
-If an `Object`, uses its keys.
+If an `Object`, uses its keys as patterns.
 Each pattern is a space-delimited list of words, where each word is [normalize][]d to remove casing, apostrophes, and dashes.
 Spaces in a pattern mean zero or more white space nodes in the tree.
+Instead of a word, it’s also possible to use a wildcard symbol (`*`, an asterisk), that matches any word in a pattern (`alpha * charlie`).

 ###### `handler`